 Center for Academic Success and Achievement

 The Writing and Communication Center (WCC) offers free one-on-one tutoring in writing, public speaking, and other forms of communication to all Hamline undergraduate and graduate students.
-Through discussion-based sessions with our peer tutors, students of all skill levels learn how to express their ideas more effectively and are empowered to achieve their academic, professional, and personal goals through communication.
+Through discussion-based sessions with our peer tutors, students of all skill levels learn how to develop and express their ideas more effectively.

 Making an appointment